thim81/asyncapi-format/readme.md

 Format an AsyncAPI document by ordering and filtering fields.

-The asyncapi-format CLI can load an OpenAPI file, sorts the AsyncAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.
+The asyncapi-format CLI can load an AsyncAPI file, sorts the AsyncAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.

 Next to the ordering, the CLI provides additional options to filter fields & parts of the AsyncAPI document based on